sebhoerl/lead-lyon/README.md

 - `/parcels` Code for parcel generation and solving a VRP problem in the Confluence area using JSprit
 - `/matsim_massgt_integration` Converter for MATSim output data to be used by the crowdshipping functionality of MASS-GT

+**This repository is not updated anymore.
+It has been moved to https://github.com/Horizon-LEAD/lead-lyon**